Growing Mushrooms in Containers:

 Firstly, mushrooms have no seeds.
 They have spores, which look like dust to the naked eye because each spore is microscopic.

-For propagating mushroom in containers, loose spores are available in the market.
+For propagating mushrooms in containers, loose spores are available in the market.
 Buying mushroom spores are like buying seed for sowing plants.
-Growing mushrooms from spores is time taking and a bit difficult task.
+Growing mushrooms from spores are time taking and a bit difficult task.

 Material Requirements for Growing Mushrooms in Containers:

-First, you need to get basic information about the growing mushrooms.
-Growing mushroom is very simple and easy for container growing, but growing mushroom doesn’t grow on the soil.
+First, you need to get basic information about growing mushrooms.
+Growing mushroom is very simple and easy for container growing, but growing mushrooms don’t grow on the soil.
 You should know about a good source where you can grow mushrooms.
-You need to choose some organic material, that should be able to hold the moisture, growing materials can be sawdust, aged manure, aged compost, shredded newspapers or straw.
-Some mushroom can also grow on logs, but growing on logs is not suited for indoor gardening.
+You need to choose some organic material, that should be able to hold the moisture, growing materials can be sawdust, aged manure, aged compost, shredded newspapers, or straw.
+Some mushrooms can also grow on logs, but growing on logs is not suited for indoor gardening.

-Growing material used for mushroom should be sterile compost, hay, peat moss or even dried.
+Growing material used for mushrooms should be sterile compost, hay, peat moss, or even dried.
 There are many types of growing medium available choose the suitable one depending on your type of mushroom and also the cost.

-Material required vary depending on the type of mushroom you are growing.
+The material required varies depending on the type of mushroom you are growing.